tsonthalia/spaND-Vis/README.md

 This visualization tool helps understand sparsified nested dissection when it is used in 3 dimensions.

+If you are unable to find something here, take a look at the [wiki](https://github.com/tsonthalia/spaND-Vis/wiki).

 ***

 ## Table of Contents